-- Test of cure for C. trachomatis is not routinely recommended for genital infections when treatment according to guidelines is taken, signs and symptoms disappear, and there is no re-exposure to an untreated partner. - Test of cure is recommended when: - compliance is sub-optimal, - an alternative treatment regimen has been used, - the patient is a child (<14 years of age), - the patient is a pregnant woman, - non-genital site involved (e.g., eye, rectum, pharynx), - cases involve complicated infection (PID or epididymitis). - A NAAT is performed (3-4 weeks after completion of treatment). - Empirical co-treatment for gonorrhea is recommended in areas of high gonococcal disease prevalence, prior to test results becoming available. - Repeat testing for all individuals with chlamydia infections is recommended 6 months posttreatment. - All cases should be instructed about infection transmission.
-Patients should be counseled about the importance of abstaining from unprotected intercourse until 7 days after completion of treatment by both case and partner(s). - All cases should be provided with individualized STI prevention education, targeted at developing knowledge, skills, attitudes and behaviors to reduce the risk and prevent recurrences of STI. - To obtain the phone number for your designated Partner Notification Nurse, or for advice on management of your case, call STICS at 780-735-1466 or toll free 1-888-535-1466. - Sexual assault in adults should be managed in conjunction with local Sexual Assault services and other appropriate community support services. - Immunization against hepatitis A, B, and HPV may be recommended.
-Refer to Alberta Immunization Policy for immunization eligibility. - All patients with a notifiable STI qualify for provincially funded medications. - STICS will send replacement medication upon receipt of a Notification of STI Form when the Health Care Provider mailing address is indicated on the form. - Healthcare Providers may order additional quantities of most medications by contacting STICS. - Recalcitrant Patients - The Public Health Act (sections 39 through 52) authorizes detention of recalcitrant patients for medical examination, treatment and/or counselling. - The CMOH [or designate (section 13(3) of the Public Health Act)] or MOH may issue a certificate to detain an individual who is believed to be infected and refuses or neglects to comply with treatment. - There must be proof of infection, or contact with an infected person and documentation of failure to comply with prescribed treatment and medical examination, or non-compliance for testing and/or treatment.
+- Test of cure for C. trachomatis is not routinely recommended for genital infections when treatment according to guidelines is taken, signs and symptoms disappear, and there is no re-exposure to an untreated partner. - Test of cure is recommended when: - compliance is sub-optimal, - an alternative treatment regimen has been used, - the patient is a child (< 14 years of age), - the patient is a pregnant woman, - a non-genital site is involved (e.g., eye, rectum, pharynx), and - cases involve complicated infection (PID or epididymitis). - A NAAT is performed three to four weeks after completion of treatment. - Empirical co-treatment for gonorrhea is recommended in areas of high gonococcal disease prevalence, prior to test results becoming available. - Repeat testing for all individuals with chlamydia infections is recommended six months post- treatment. - All cases should be instructed about infection transmission.
+Patients should be counseled about the importance of abstaining from unprotected intercourse until seven days after completion of treatment by both case and partner(s). - All cases should be provided with individualized STI prevention education, targeted at developing knowledge, skills, attitudes and behaviors to reduce the risk and prevent recurrences of STI. - Immunization against hepatitis A, B, and HPV may be recommended.
+Refer to the Alberta Immunization Policy for immunization eligibility. - All patients with a notifiable STI qualify for provincially funded medications.

+- STICS will send replacement medication upon receipt of a Notification of STI Form when the health care provider mailing address is indicated on the form. - Health care providers may order additional quantities of most medications by contacting STICS.